NorthStarUAS/FMU-Arduino/README.md

 # Caution: (still slightly) experimental

 This is a port (and overhaul) of my apm2-sensor system which ran on the old atmega2560 apm2 hardware.
-The new system is teensy 3.2 based.
+The new system is teensy 3.6 based.
-It expects to be connected to an mpu9250 breakout board, ublox8 gps, and sbus receiver.
+It expects to be connected to an mpu9250 imu, ublox8 gps, bme280 pressure sensor, and sbus receiver.
 Supports an external airdata system via the i2c bus.

 This result is a hobby grade autopilot hardware system that anyone could put together with basic hand soldering skills (i.e. you can solder